Overview

 What We Do

-Movement breaks are essential for a pupil with ADHD along with ‘chunked’ tasks rather than extended activities that require sustained attention.
+Movement breaks are often essential for a pupil with ADHD along with ‘chunked’ tasks rather than extended activities that require sustained attention.
 Stress relievers can be helpful in supporting a pupil to retain focus.

 Useful Web Links